Board Certified Professional Counselor, BCPC®

 Becoming a Board Certified Professional Counselor will provide you with resources, low or no cost continuing education opportunities, and a forum to network with your fellow professional counselors.

-CEs required to keep your professional license valid may be earned in the comfort of your own office via our quarterly peer-reviewed publication, Annals of the American Psychotherapy Association and online courses.
-You may also earn these at our National Conference.
+CEs required to keep your professional license valid may be earned in the comfort of your own office via our quarterly peer-reviewed online publication, Annals of the American Psychotherapy and other online courses.
+You may also earn these at our National Conferences

 By becoming a Board Certified Professional Counselor, you become a member of a community of counselors dedicated to working together not only to better serve your clients, but also to support each other in your own professional development.

 Requirements for becoming a Board Certified Professional Counselor

 - Must have at least a Master's degree in a mental health related field ( foreign degree will need to submit a US equivalency statement)